aryank09/H1B-visa-job-filter/README.md

 - **Job Listing Filtering**: Hides job postings from companies that have not recently applied for an H1B visa.
 - **Seamless Experience**: The extension works in the background without disrupting the browsing experience.
 - **Auto-Detection of Listings**: Continuously scans for new job postings as you scroll.
-- **Scroll-Based Extraction**: Ensures that all job listings are checked, even those that require scrolling to load.

 ---